phileas-condemine/bodily_injury_atp/README.md

 <li> find out which party won the CASS_text_extraction
 <li> extract decisions looking more specifically at the end of the documents and checking the sentences that start with "condamne", "admet", "deboute", "dit", "infirme".
 Decisions are usually introduced by a
 "PAR CES MOTIFS LA COUR". it can be found in 28360 cases out of 63340 for CAPP.
+<li> Another pattern to identify is the list of the amounts like in this <a href="https://www.legifrance.gouv.fr/affichJuriJudi.do?oldAction=rechExpJuriJudi&idTexte=JURITEXT000034286659&fastReqId=2093206124&fastPos=20"> doc </a> or this <a href="https://www.legifrance.gouv.fr/affichJuriJudi.do?oldAction=rechExpJuriJudi&idTexte=JURITEXT000031849603&fastReqId=1691567375&fastPos=53"> doc </a>
 </ul>

 ## scripts order